 1:1 SEN Learning Support Assistant

-Merstham Primary School is looking to appoint a Full time SEN Learning Assistant who will play a key role in providing individual support for a child with special educational needs.
+Merstham Primary School is looking to appoint a Full or Part time SEN Learning Assistant who will play a key role in providing individual support for a child with special educational needs.

 If successful in this role, you will play a key role in supporting a child with additional educational needs, and language and communication needs.
 You will support the Class Teacher in the teaching and well-being of the child, ensuring they fulfil their potential in accordance with the targets that are set.
 You will also support the wider school, led by the Headteacher, promoting the well-being of staff and children in the school.